Fridges

 There are now two fridge/freezer energy rating labels, using different standards and with different ratings.
 For information on energy ratings and how to use them, see our Energy Rating Labels explained article.

-We trawled through our test data and analysed noise readings for household appliances, including dishwashers, washing machines and vacuum cleaners.
+Over the many years of our testing we’ve analysed noise readings for household appliances, including dishwashers, washing machines and vacuum cleaners.
 Fridges were the quietest, with an average running noise of 33dBA.
 That’s almost as quiet as a cat purring.

 The decibel scale is logarithmic, not linear so a sound difference of 10dBA will sound like double the sound.
 This means a 30dBA fridge will sound twice as loud as a 20dBA model, while a 40dBA fridge will sound four times louder.
 Most people will only notice a difference of 5dBA or greater, so two fridges with noise readings 3dBA apart will sound about the same.